A photo of Sasha Sigel in Prospect Park. Yoga teacher in Brooklyn NYC.

 .: how i came to this work :.

-I trained in trauma sensitive yoga with Jenn Turner and David Emerson at the Center for Trauma and Embodiment at The Justice Resource Institute.
-I also found that understanding my queerness and connecting with other queer folks felt central to my life.
-I became curious about ways for queer community to gather and grow through a shared yoga practice.
+Seeking to better understand the vast world of yoga, I studied trauma-sensitive yoga with Jenn Turner and David Emerson at the Center for Trauma and Embodiment (Justice Resource Institute).
+Around this time, embracing my queerness and connecting with other queer folks became central to my life.
+I began wondering: how could yoga be a space for queer community to gather, grow, and heal together?
+Fast forward to today— I’m a co-founder of a virtual and in-person yoga collective called be queer now.

 .: education + experience :.